 Assembla uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run Assembla.
 The physical location of this storage has SAS 70 level protection.
 Although Assembla owns the code, databases, and all rights to the Assembla application, you retain all rights to your data.

 Assembla may disclose personally identifiable information under special circumstances, such as to comply with subpoenas or when your actions violate these Terms of Service.
 Please note that we may be obliged to share an EU individual’s personal data in response to lawful requests by public authorities including to meet national security and law enforcement requirements.

 You control who can see your user information.
 On your user profile edit page, you can set the sharing for each field:

 Your login name is always publicly visible when it appears in a team list.

 You control the visibility of workspace information through the settings on the Admin tab of the space.
 Select the Security subtab.
 If you set Non-member access to None, it will not be visible to any user who is not a team member.
 If you set Non-member access to View or Edit, the space will be visible to any user.
 It will show up in public searches, tag pages, and it may appear on the portal page.

-Please remember the free public spaces, and spaces with Non-member accesss set to “View”, will be visible on the Internet.
+Please remember public spaces and spaces with Non-member access set to “View”, will be visible on the Internet.
 You control this setting.
 Please pay attention to this setting when you are creating a space, and when you edit permissions.